-The question that will arise in your mind is – why one needs to adhere to the Legal Metrology Act in first place?
-Many commodities such as vegetables, flour from chakki are manufactured, sold and purchased then why do packaged goods require the legal metrology certificate?
+The question that will arise in your mind is – why one needs to adhere to the Legal Metrology Act in the first place?
+Many commodities such as vegetables, flour from chakki are manufactured, sold, and purchased then why do packaged goods require the legal metrology certificate?

 In case of packed goods, the manufacturer’s identity is not known.
 The manufacturer might be beyond the reach of the buyer.
 There are many middlemen between the manufacturer and the final consumer.
 It is difficult to find the actual person responsible for altercations in quantity and quality.
 Also, the freshness and safety of the packed goods are unknown.

 The legal metrology act ensures that the end consumer has all the relevant information about packaged goods such as expiry date, weight, price so that they can make buying decisions with clarity.

 Which Packaged Goods are covered under the rules?

 The basic provisions are applicable to all packaged goods.
 However, certain provisions apply to some goods only.
 For example, chapter 2 of the Act applies to packaged goods meant for retail sale.
 This chapter is not applicable to goods meant for institutional and industrial use directly from the manufacturer such as a company buying biscuits in bulk to distribute among employees.
 Commodities that are more than 25kg or liters in weight (50 for fertilizers & cement) are exempt from retail laws.
 Many provisions that apply or do not apply to different types of packaged goods as specified under the law.

 What is the Mandatory Declaration that needs to be made?

 - Manufacturer/Importer/ Packer Details